Gilbert-G20/RateRadar/README.md

 # RateRadar
-RateRadar is a versatile and efficient Android widget that keeps you updated with real-time exchange rates for USD and EUR in Venezuelan Bolívares (Bs).
-Designed with precision and scalability in mind, this project seamlessly combines backend and frontend technologies to deliver a user-friendly experience.
+RateRadar API is a robust and efficient backend system designed to provide real-time exchange rates for USD and EUR in Venezuelan Bolívares (Bs).
+Built with modern technologies and a modular architecture, this API ensures seamless integration and high performance.